tirsen/reactfire/README.md

 ### `bindAsTransform`

 Sometimes you need to post-process a binding before it's usable in e.g. your `render()` method.
 You can do this in the `render()` method but if the post-processing is expensive it will make your it slow.
-In this case you can use `bindAsTransform` which works like `bindAsDataTransform` and also takes a function, when the data is loaded or changes the `DataSnapshot` is run through the function and the result is stored in the binding.
+In this case you can use `bindAsTransform` which works like `bindAsDataSnapshot` and also takes a function, when the data is loaded or changes the `DataSnapshot` is run through the function and the result is stored in the binding.
+The result is cached so that the `render()` method can do as little work as possible.

 ```javascript
   bindAsTransform(firebaseRef, 'data',